 However cutting down is easier said than done.
 Here’s a checklist of baby/toddler items you should take with you split into two groups – items that should go into your hand luggage and items that can go into hold.

-One thing in the list we thought we’d highlight – if you are taking your child on a trip within European Union make sure you apply for an European Health Insurance Card (EHIC) for the little one.
-If you don’t have an EHIC as an adult yet it’s worth getting one for yourself and you’ll be able to add your child to the initial application; however if you are already an EHIC holder you will need to phone them on 0300 3301350 and provide your child’s details so that an individual card is posted to your home address.
+As Brexit has taken place, if you want health cover when travelling through the EU, you’ll now need to apply for a Global Health Insurance Card (GHIC) card for your little ones.
+If you don’t have a GHIC as an adult yet it’s worth getting one for yourself and you’ll be able to add your child to the initial application; however if you are already a GHIC holder you will need to contact NHS Overseas Healthcare Services and provide them with your details so they can access your record.

-Out of sight, out of mind!
-By this I mean use a backpack as your hand luggage, if you don’t see it, it doesn’t need to use up your hands!
+Hands down, it’s got to be a backpack as your hand luggage; if you don’t see it, it doesn’t need to use up your hands!
 Another space-saving and hands-freeing piece of equipment is a front baby carrier.
 The combination of a backpack and a baby carrier is an absolute must if you are travelling with the little one on your own.
 If all else fails, ask people for help.
-I asked a complete stranger to hold my baby while I was folding the pushchair at the bottom of the airstairs to get to the plane, as there was no way I could bend forward and do it with him strapped in a baby carrier (and no staff around to help with the folding of the pushchair bit!).
-The chap who held the baby was flattered to say the least.
-It was the first time he held a baby, ever.
+You’ll be surprised who will be around to help you out be they airport staff or fellow travellers.